SenteonLLC/senteonllc.github.io/QuickStart.md

 Currently subaccounts are only deployable by the Senteon Interna team.
 Please reach out to Support@Senteon.co for a newly issued subaccount.
 In a future update, subaccounts will be directly deployable through command center.

+### Subaccount Management
+Once a core agent is installed under a relevant subaccount, this subaccount can be initialized from Command Center by selecting the subaccount in the account directory and selecting Manage Account.
+If this account has never been initialized before, an initial set up wizard will appear with several questions that will need to be answered so that Senteon can proceed properly.
+Once initialized, administrators can now access the subaccount panel to manage the account.

 ## Applying Controls
+After a subaccount has been initialized,
+Based on the decisions made through the initialization wizard, core agent systems may immediately begin to apply relevant controls for the client.

 ## Generate Reports

-If you prefer the entire user guide, that can be found here:
+If you prefer the entire user guide, that can be found here: [User Guide]()